Dr. Sumant Nigam, Professor & Director

 References

-• Nigam, S., A. Sengupta, and A. Ruiz-Barradas, 2020: Atlantic-Pacific Links in Observed Multidecadal SST Variability: Is Atlantic Multidecadal Oscillation's Phase-Reversal Orchestrated by Pacific Decadal Oscillation?
-J. Climate, Early Online Releases.
+Nigam, S., A. Sengupta, and A. Ruiz-Barradas, 2020: Atlantic-Pacific Links in Observed Multidecadal SST Variability: Is Atlantic Multidecadal Oscillation's Phase-Reversal Orchestrated by Pacific Decadal Oscillation?
+J. Climate, 33, 5479-5505.